• Facebook

 Alban Education in collaboration with Ivy Learning Trust are delighted to offer a Primary specific cohort of our established Senior Leadership Ready programme this year with four sessions providing essential skills for outstanding senior leadership.
 This primary focus will allowing delegates to benefit from tailored training specific to their individual setting.

-This will consist of 4 twilight sessions which will take place from 4.00pm to 5.30pm at Windhill21 in Bishop’s Stortford.
+This will consist of 4 twilight sessions which will take place from 4.00pm to 5.30pm at Windhill21 in Bishop’s Stortford on the following dates:

 Session 1: Tuesday 20th October 2026